Hiswe/hiswe.github.io/source/_drafts/vector-creation-basics.md

 Those are your working area.
 It's like *custom sized sheets of paper* and you can have as many as you want.

-### Exporting

-Because vector drawing drawings are computed, you can generate a lot of different files type with those, including JPG (pixel), PDF and SVG (on of the most interoperable vector format)

-Artboards helps you by cropping everything that's outside their boundaries.
+I won't cover it here, and stick to the default preset: 1 artboard.

 ## Creating shapes

-We will cover here only one tool to create *custom shapes*.
-The *pen tool* *Predefined shapes* (like rectangles, ellipse and so on) usage is t think obvious.
+We will cover here only one tool to create *custom shapes*:  the *pen tool.*
+*Predefined shapes* (like rectangles, ellipse and so on) usage is I think obvious.

 There is of course other way to create shapes, but focusing on the *pen tool* is a good to way to know the core of making vector shapes.

 ### Making the shape

-Select the `pen tool`
+- Select the `pen tool`

 {% split Illustrator | Affinity Designer %}
 {% asset_img pen-tool-illustrator.gif Illustrator pen tool %}